afitiskin/redux-saga-routines/README.md

 ### `redux-saga`, `redux-form`, `redux-saga-routines` combo
-If you want to use combo of `redux-saga`, `redux-form` and `redux-saga-routines`, you have to prepare a bit.
+You are also allowed to use combo of `redux-saga`, `redux-form` and `redux-saga-routines`!
-Since `redux-form` validation based on promises, we have to handle special action type to make it possible to handle `redux-form` validation in your saga.
+Since `redux-form` validation based on promises, you are able to handle `redux-form` validation in your saga.
 To achive this just add `routinePromiseWatcherSaga` in your `sagaMiddleware.run()`, like in example above.

-Now we are ready.
-There are special `bindRoutineToReduxForm` helper, that wraps your routine in function with `redux-form` compatible signature: `(values, dispatch, props) => Promise`.
+There are special `bindRoutineToReduxForm` helper, that wraps your routine in function with `redux-form` compatible signature: `(values, dispatch, props) => Promise` (it works just like `promisifyRoutine` but more specific to be compatible with full `redux-form` functionality)
-See example below:

-First, create routine:
+First, create routine and it's wrapper for `redux-form`:
 ```javascript
 // routines.js